Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 ( a ) Replaces GNR No. 229; see text.

-( b ) Now modified to Diagram 186A, seating 50 plus four wheelchairs.
+( b ) Now modified to Diagram 186A, seating 46 plus four wheelchairs.

 ( c ) Centre corridor

-The SVR has four teak open thirds to Diagram 186 from a build of 410 coaches constructed between 1934 and 1938
+The SVR has four teak open thirds to Diagram 186 from a build of 410 coaches constructed between 1934 and

-arranged 2+2 either side of a central gangway and with two lavatories at one end.
-The relative 'emptiness' of a saloon
+passengers arranged 2+2 either side of a central gangway and with two lavatories at one end.
+The relative

-nearly 50 ft in length is broken by arched fairings running from the saloon sides to the roof.
-As built, bucket seats of
+'emptiness' of a saloon nearly 50 ft in length is broken by arched fairings running from the saloon sides to the roof.

-the Tourist stock type were used for all open thirds and upholstered in orange and brown 'jazz' moquette.
-Following
+As built, bucket seats of the Tourist stock type were used for all open thirds and upholstered in orange and brown

-complaints from passengers, the bucket seats were replaced by high-backed winged armchairs from 1946 onwards.
+'jazz' moquette.
+Following complaints from passengers, the bucket seats were replaced by high-backed winged

-as the underframes were the first of welded fabrication; this reduced the tare weight by one ton as against those with
+1934.
+These were of interest as the underframes were the first of welded fabrication; this reduced the tare weight by

-the wheelchair-access carriage 24105.
-Carriages 24105 and 43600 were in the York-based train, and 52255 was in
+and the wheelchair-access carriage 24105.
+Carriages 24105 and 43600 were in the York-based train, and 52255

-one of the two Retford/Doncaster trains.
+was in one of the two Retford/Doncaster trains.

-Murray Brown, chairman of the NYMR Historical Railway Trust and of the LNER Coach Association, wrote an article
+Murray Brown, of the NYMR Historical Railway Trust and of the LNER Coach Association, wrote an article

 on these trains and their vehicles, which was published in the June 1981 issue of Railway World.
 This article gives a